-Some fans think Sayaka Yumi is very stuck-up and bratty and more interested about showing off than saving the world, whereas other fans state she was simply an Action Girl had a very short supply of patience to deal with a loud-mouthed Idiot Hero and an aloof father cared for her but was Married to the Job.
+Some fans think Sayaka Yumi is stuck-up, bratty and more interested in showing off than saving the world, whereas other fans state she was simply an Action Girl who had very little patience with a loud-mouthed Idiot Hero, as well as an aloof father who cared for her but was Married to the Job.

 Boss is the Plucky Comic Relief to some fans.
-To other fans he is an unsung hero who always helps to the main characters and has nothing for his efforts in spite of some of his actions contributed to save the world.
+To other fans he is an unsung hero who always helps the main characters and gets nothing for his efforts despite some of his actions contributing to save the world.
 And depending who you talk to, he played straight or subverted the Hopeless Suitor and Stalker with a Crush with Sayaka.

-Dr. Hell is a Large Ham and a Complete Monster wanted to Take Over the World to force the whole humankind to bow down to him, but in Shin Mazinger he was actually trying to save the world (although he thought conquering it was the proper way to accomplish that).
+Dr. Hell is a Large Ham who wanted to Take Over the World to force the whole humankind to bow down to him, but in Shin Mazinger he was actually trying to save the world (although he thought conquering it was the proper way to accomplish that).
 Some fans actually feel Sympathy for the Devil, thinking it was unfair he worked so hard, scheming complex plans and strategies and crafting incredible scientific breakthroughs only to be defeated, crushed and humiliated over and over and over by a loud-mouthed, Jerkass Idiot Hero with a cool Humongous Mecha.
-People who know about his Backstory also tends to see him like The Woobie.
+People who know about his Backstory also tends to see him as The Woobie.

-Yuri, Sayaka's cousin and Bratty Half-Pint is regarded by some fans like an insufferable, unbearable brat.
-Other fans see her like The Woobie, a poor little girl yearns for attention because her parents neglect her constantly.
+Yuri, Sayaka's Bratty Half-Pint cousin, is regarded by some fans as an insufferable, unbearable brat.
+Other fans see her as The Woobie, a poor little girl yearning for attention because her parents neglect her constantly.

 Even the remakes (Mazinkaiser, Shin Mazinger, Shin Mazinger Zero) tend to focus on the Mazinger Z era, as Kouji gets put front and center while his successor protagonists Tetsuya of Great Mazinger and Duke Fleed of Grendizer are sidelined or completely ignored.

-Harsher in Hindsight: In episode 17, Holzon V3 unleashed a chain of strong earthquakes left in ruins several Japanese cities and killed a lot of people.
-Forty years later, after a chain of earthquakes and tsunamis turned several Japanese cities in rubble, that episode looks even more tragic.
+Harsher in Hindsight: In episode 17, Holzon V3 unleashed a chain of strong earthquakes which left several Japanese cities in ruins and killed a lot of people.
+In the wake of Fukushima, that episode looks even more tragic.